irvingpop/packer-chef-amazon/README.md

 * These boxes should be updated to the latest package releases on build
 * An extra device or logical volume is available (and possibly setup) for /var/lib/mysql  (note: for AWS you can configure these at the vagrant-aws level now, so we will leave this unset for EC2 instances)

-### Local Percona package repository

-These boxes contain a local repository that is disabled by default containing recent releases of Percona software.
-This repo can be enabled for the purposes of using these boxes in situations with poor or no internet connectivity.
-(E.g., conferences)

 ## OSes

 ### CentOS 6 builds